The Library offers the opportunity to succeed in service to all Jefferson County residents according to the Library’s mission statement:

 slacks, khakis, capris

 collared shirts, dress shirts, sweaters

 knee-length skirts and dresses

 Library logo wear

 Jeans may be work with Library logo wear

 Unacceptable attire includes, but is not limited to:

-If you are unsure whether an article of clothing is acceptable, ask your supervisor.
+If an employee is unsure whether an article of clothing is acceptable, they should ask their supervisor.
 It is always advisable to err on the side of caution and not wear clothing that is questionable.